 - When conditions allow (incline, road situation, etc.), you can shift into a higher gear.
-To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever and open the throttle. - If you pulled out the cold start button while starting the vehicle, push in the cold start button all the way after the engine warms up. - After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3⁄4 open.
-This will barely reduce the speed but fuel consumption will be considerably lower. - Always open the throttle only as much as the engine can handle abrupt throttle opening increases fuel consumption. - To shift down, apply the brakes and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.
-Guideline auraciiric
+To do so, release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch and open the throttle. - If, when starting, you have increased the idle speed, press the cold start button in all the way after the engine has heated up. - When you reach maximum speed after fully opening the throttle, turn back the throttle to about 3⁄4 of its range.
+This barely reduces vehicle speed but lowers fuel consumption considerably. - Always open the throttle only as much as the engine can handle abrupt throttle opening increases fuel consumption. - To shift down, brake and close the throttle at the same time. - Pull the clutch lever and shift into a lower gear, release the clutch lever slowly and open the throttle or shift again. - Switch off the engine if you expect to be standing for a long time.
+Guideline